A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 The standard next step is to combine Theorems~\ref{thm:GL} and \ref{thm:oss} to obtain a lower bound on the non-orientable $4$-genus.

 \begin{cor}[Theorem 1.2 of \cite{oss:unoriented}] For any knot $K$, we have

 \end{cor}

-We are now ready to prove Theorem~\ref{thm:oss-sg}.
+We are now ready to prove Proposition~\ref{prop:oss-sg}.
 The bound in Corollary~\ref{cor:oss} can be visualized as the height of the base of the wedge $W_\sigma(K) \cap W_\upsilon(K)$; see Figure~\ref{fig:bound-wedges} once again.
 Inspired by this visualization, we may also extract a lower bound on the Euler-normalized non-orientable $4$-genus, as the quantity $| 2\upsilon(K) - \sigma(K)|$ measures the vertical distance between the boundaries of $W_\sigma(K)$ and $W_\upsilon(K)$.
-Theorem~\ref{thm:oss-sg} follows.
+The proposition follows.